dnouri/sillywalks/README.md

 make lint
 ```

-## References
+## 🐟 References

-- I [blogged about how I used an LLM to write the code for
+- Daniel [blogged about how I used an LLM to write the code for
   sillywalks](https://danielnouri.org/notes/2024/09/02/the-hottest-new-programming-language-is-english/).
   The blog post contains lessons learned and advice on how to best
   learn the skill of [prompt